Chart Color Schemes

 Maroochy River has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region.
-Notable initiatives include Hillside Retreat Estate, Bli Bli Major Sport and Recreation Precinct, Sunshine Motorway Duplication (Pacific Paradise to Coolum), and Sunshine Motorway Duplication (Pacific Paradise to Coolum).
-The following list details those most relevant:.
+AreaSearch has identified two projects that may affect this region: Hillside Retreat Estate, Bli Bli Major Sport and Recreation Precinct, Sunshine Motorway Duplication (Pacific Paradise to Coolum), and Sunshine Motorway Duplication (Pacific Paradise to Coolum).
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.